AlibekovAA/AlibekovAA/README.md

 # 💫 About Me:
-🔭 I am currently employed at Kaspersky Lab and pursuing my fourth year in Applied Mathematics and Computer Science at the Moscow Power Engineering Institute (MPEI)<br>💬 Feel free to contact me via email at aslan.alibekov.2017@mail.ru or on Telegram at @alibekov_05
+🔭 I currently work at Kaspersky Lab and am a first-year master's student at the Faculty of Applied Mathematics and Informatics at the MPEI<br>💬 Feel free to contact me via email at aslan.alibekov.2017@mail.ru or on Telegram at @alibekov_05

 # 💻 Tech Stack: